 The Judge Orders It

-However, a first-time DUI defendant with a blood alcohol level over 0.15% will probably be required to get an IID.
+However, a first-time DUI defendant with a blood alcohol content level over 0.15% will probably be required to get an IID.
 The same is true if your DUI injured anyone.
 Repeat offenders are much more likely to be required to get an IID.

 The DMV Requires It